 About the course

-The MSc Education (Higher Education) at the University of Oxford provides a broad introduction into the complex field of theories and practice in higher education globally.
+The MSc Education (Higher Education) at the University of Oxford provides a broad introduction to the complex field of theories and practice in higher education globally.

-The increasing significance of university rankings and the growing range of international student exchange schemes, as well as public discussion of tuition fees and the ‘vocationalisation’ of degree programmes, are just some of the current issues within higher education in many countries.
+The increasing significance of university rankings, the growing range of international student exchange schemes and public discussion of the ‘vocationalisation’ of degree programmes, are just some of the current issues within higher education in many countries.
+Debates about the benefits of higher education to graduates, employers and the state underpin considerations of student fees and how they should be funded.

 The most recent Oxford University Destination of Leavers from Higher Education Survey made contact with 635 master's course students who graduated from the Department of Education between 2012 and 2014.
 Fully 90.2% of alumni were in work and 5.8% in further study with only 2.0% looking for work, ranking the department in the best 3 of the 20 departments in Oxford's Social Sciences Division.